February 5, 2020

 How I Remember to Say What I Say

-One day I was feeling that way, oh-so-confident, and I took a second capsule in the morning when I was already exhausted; then, one of my cats meowed…
+Then, one day I was feeling that way, oh-so-confident, and I took a second capsule in the morning when I was already exhausted; and one of my cats meowed…

 Remember to remember.